hanabi/hanabi.github.io/Reference.md

   * In slot 2, Bob has a card with a red clue and a 3 clue on it.
   * Since slot 2 has more positive information, Bob should choose to play slot 2 as red 3.

+### Finesse Position

+* As covered in the beginner's guide, a player's *Finesse Position* refers to the slot that their left-most unclued card is in.

 ### The Prompt + Finesse

 * In general, remember that players will always assume *Prompts* over *Finesses*.
-Thus, is it possible to do a clue that *Prompts* a card from a player's hand and THEN gets them to blind-play their *Finesse Position* card on the next turn.
+Thus, is it possible to do a clue that *Prompts* a card from a player's hand **and then** gets them to blind-play their *Finesse Position* card on the next turn.
 * For example, in a 3-player game:
   * Red 1 is played on the stacks.
   * Bob has a clued red card in his hand on slot 4.